Easy Creamed Honey Recipe at Home (2 ingredients)

 FAQ

-What is creamed honey
+What is creamed honey?

-Why is my creamed honey grainy
+Why is my honey still liquid?

 Does the creamed honey change flavor

-No. Creamed honey recipe changes texture only.
+No. Creamed honey changes texture only.
+Flavor remains the same.

 Sharing is caring!